junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Passed/agreed to in House: Pursuant to section 10 of H. Res.
 1396, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 1638, as amended; H.R.
 3304, as amended; H.R.
 4081, as amended; H.R.
 4821, as amended; H.R.
 6889, as amended; H.R.
 6967, as amended; H.R.
 8163, as amended; H.R.
 8510, as amended; H.R.
 8681, as amended; H.R.
 8875, as amended; H.R.
 8956; S. 1198; and agree to the Senate amendments to H.R.
 5641.
 - 2022-09-29 — Pursuant to section 10 of H. Res.
 1396, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 1638, as amended; H.R.
 3304, as amended; H.R.
 4081, as amended; H.R.
 4821, as amended; H.R.
 6889, as amended; H.R.
 6967, as amended; H.R.
 8163, as amended; H.R.
 8510, as amended; H.R.
 8681, as amended; H.R.
 8875, as amended; H.R.
 8956; S. 1198; and agree to the Senate amendments to H.R.
 5641. (text: CR H8153-8154)
 - 2022-09-29 — Pursuant to the provisions of H. Res.
 1396, proceedings on H.R.
 4081 are considered vacated.
+- 2022-10-11 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.